 While most banks and credit unions are FDIC insured, double-checking will only take a minute of your time and help you avoid potential issues and troubles down the line.

 Interest-bearing checking accounts are hard to come by.
 This is because interest is usually earned on savings accounts, where money tends to accumulate over a long period of time.

-Even so, some banks have started to pay interest on the money their customers hold in their checking account – though it won’t be as high as offered by other types of accounts.
+Even so, some banks have started to pay interest on the money their customers hold in their checking accounts – though it won’t be as high as offered by other types of accounts.